-When we discuss a journey of startup projects like Apple, Google or Amazon, then we talk about Steve Jobs, Eric Schmidt or Jeff Bezos only.
-These people might have sown a seed of startup projects with an idea, but in reality, to nourish and expand these mega startup ventures – hard work of numerous people has been used.
+When we discuss a journey of startup projects like Apple, Google, or Amazon, then we talk about Steve Jobs, Eric Schmidt, or Jeff Bezos only.
+These people might have sown a seed of startup projects with an idea, but in reality, to nourish and expand these mega startup ventures – the hard work of numerous people has been used.
 These startups are able to flourish because they are lucky enough to find a qualified team.

 What is a Pre-Employment Testing?

 Pre-employment tests are described as the standard objective of gathering relevant information about candidates during the hiring process.
 The professionally created pre-test enables employers to check the efficiency and traits of potential employees.
 The information retrieved from the pre-employment test mostly depends upon the method of test that has been used by a company.

 These tests are becoming highly popular as they can filter incompatible candidates and manage a large number of applicants swiftly.
 Additionally, the problem of resume spammers has been increasing rapidly.
 According to a report, averagely applicants spend merely 76 seconds in reading the job description – this results in recruiters receiving 50% of applications that won’t match the job brief.

 In tough economic conditions, it is very hard for a startup to grow and thrive.
 And, on top of various external challenges, they have to bear the stress of hiring the right candidates while facing the following challenges –

 The startups are bounded to a limited budget, thus they can’t afford to relocate an employee from outside the regional boundaries.
 Thus, they have to find candidates locally who can offer the best services.
 This pre-employment test can be very useful as it can test the skills of local employees and find suitable candidates.